Mahalakshmi100/Disease-Classification-System/README.md

 ---

 ## Future Scope
--Add confidence score or percentage with each prediction.
+- Add confidence score or percentage with each prediction.
--Suggest treatments or nearby doctors based on the prediction.
+- Suggest treatments or nearby doctors based on the prediction.
--Create user login to track patient history.
+- Create user login to track patient history.
--Deploy as a full-stack web or mobile application.
+- Deploy as a full-stack web or mobile application.

 ---

 ## Acknowledgements
 **Scikit-learn**

 **Flask Documentation**

 **FastAPI Documentation**

 **Kaggle for dataset inspiration**

 **Open-source community and Stack Overflow**

 ---